-Comparison of total consumption with previous reporting year Much lower
+Comparison of total consumption with previous reporting year Lower

 Volumes are sourced from direct measurements and substituted with mass balance equations when necessary.
 Consumption is withdrawals minus discharges.
-Thresholds are determined by much higher/much lower being greater than 50%.
-This volume is expected to decrease in the future as a result of projects to achieve our Health for Humanity 2020 Goal to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites and implement resource protection plans at high-risk sites.
+Thresholds are determined by much higher / much lower being greater than 50%.
+This volume is expected to decrease in the future as a result of projects to achieve our Health for Humanity 2020 Goal to conduct a comprehensive water risk assessment at 100% of manufacturing/R&D locations and implement resource protection plans at high-risk sites.

-Facility reference number Facility 2
+Facility reference number Facility 3